venam/2bwm/README.md

 TODO:
 =====

+* Fix the race condition bug that happens when switching workspaces too fast.

 * Use the `xcb_ewmh.h` functions instead of that ugly hardcoded ATOM enum for example instead of the `ATOM[atom_client_list]` we could use `xcb_ewmh_set_client_list`